vapo643/SimHBSftwerdv/replit.md

-## Overview
+# Overview
-Simpix is a full-stack TypeScript application designed for comprehensive credit management within financial institutions.
-Its primary purpose is to streamline the entire credit proposal workflow, encompassing creation, payment processing, and formalization tracking.
-Key features include a production-ready credit simulation API, secure document management, template-based PDF generation for credit contracts, and a complete payment queue system.
-The project prioritizes banking-grade security, compliance, and efficient data management, aiming to establish itself as a leading solution in the credit management market with significant business potential.
+Simpix is a full-stack TypeScript application for comprehensive credit management within financial institutions.
+Its core purpose is to streamline the credit proposal workflow, from creation and payment processing to formalization tracking.
+Key capabilities include a production-ready credit simulation API, secure document management, template-based PDF generation for credit contracts, and a complete payment queue system.
+The project aims to be a leading solution in the credit management market, prioritizing banking-grade security, compliance, and efficient data management.

-## User Preferences
+# User Preferences
 ### PROTOCOLO DE APRENDIZADO GUIADO (PAG) V2.0
 **Ativação:** Quando o usuário enviar exatamente: **"me explica o que você fez"**